 Given the pivotal role of secure ownership of and access to land in underpinning economic development, it is vital that appropriate, sustainable structures are in place at national, organisational and individual levels.
 Capacity building and development are therefore required to ensure this in many countries.
 This paper focuses on the organisational level, but cannot ignore the national and individual levels.
-Section 2 of the paper therefore explains the developing understanding of capacity building; section 3 reviews the importance of surveying and land administration functions; section 4 explain in more details about institutional and organisational development, and provides an example of successful work in the organisational development of a national survey and mapping organisation; section 5 considers the appropriate role of FIG including a proposed task force in this area; and, finally, section 6 presents some final remarks.
+Section 2 of the paper therefore explains the developing understanding of capacity building; section 3 reviews the importance of surveying and land administration functions; section 4 explains in more detail institutional and organisational development, and provides an example of successful work in the organisational development of a national survey and mapping organisation; section 5 outlines the proposed work of an FIG task force in this area; and, finally, section 6 presents some final remarks.
+As the Task Force is at the early stages of its work, this paper uses much of the paper presented by the authors to the FIG Congress in Munich in October 2006 (Enemark and Greenway, 2006), supplementing it with elements from the draft terms of reference for the Task Force.